istio/istio/samples/apps/bookinfo/CONSUL.md

 istioctl create -f consul-content-rule.yaml
 ```

-This will display black stars - but only if you login as user `jason` (no password), otherwise only red
+This will display black stars - but only if you login as user `jason` (no password), otherwise only red stars will be shown.

-stars will be shown.
+If you are an advanced consul and docker network user, you may choose to configure your own envoymesh network dns and consul port mapping and istio-apiserver ipv4_address in the `docker-compose.yaml` file.